-The Alquist-Priolo Earthquake Fault Zoning Act and its regulations are presented in California Geologic Survey's (CGS) Special Publication (SP) 42, Fault-rupture Hazard Zones in California (2007).
-The Proposed Project is not located with an Alquist-Priolo Fault Rupture Hazard Zone and therefore would be not be subject to the requirements of the Alquist-Priolo Earthquake Fault Zoning Act.
+The Alquist-Priolo Earthquake Fault Zoning Act and its regulations are presented in CGS Special Publication (SP) 42, Fault-Rupture Hazard Zones in California (2007).
+The Proposed Project is not located with an Alquist-Priolo Fault Rupture Hazard Zone and, therefore, would be not be subject to the requirements of the Alquist-Priolo Earthquake Fault Zoning Act.